mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that reverses the input.
+Script that displays users and home directories.
 ~
 ~
 ~